🌙

 A Satoshi Easter egg motivated Szabo

-April 5th, 1933, happens to be the day US President Franklin D. Roosevelt signed Executive Order 6102, making it illegal for Americans to hoard gold.
-In a change of heart, the US Government reversed this policy in 1975.
+Satoshi listed his birthday as April 5, 1975, and importantly, April 5, 1933, was the day US President Franklin D. Roosevelt signed Executive Order 6102, making it illegal for Americans to store gold.
+In a change of heart, the US Government reversed the policy in 1975.
+Amazingly, Szabo mentioned FDR's gold ban on his blog 10 days before Satoshi registered Bitcoin.org on August 18, 2008:

 "Due to personal cash flow needs, I am selling some of my collection.
 Nobody is printing any more of this kind of money and it is a great hedge against inflation.
 As a collectible it is subject to less political risk than gold (recall FDR's confiscation of gold in the U.S., for example)..."